polyfractal/cormorant/README.md

-## Piccolo
+## Cormorant

-Piccolo is a toy distributed key:value datastore written in Rust.
+Cormorant is a toy distributed key:value datastore written in Rust.
 It is not intended for any practical use -- it is just a learning project and teaching tool.

-Piccolo is also a small flute. :)
+Cormorant are coastal seabirds that are excellent swimmers, but rather poor at flying.
+They nest in giant colonies and look rather prehistoric.

 ### Building

-To test Piccolo out, execute this command in two terminals (the nodes will find and cluster with each other):
+To test Cormorant out, execute this command in two terminals (the nodes will find and cluster with each other):

 ```